WAIVER OF LIABILITY

 - A lineup must be submitted to the umpire before the game begins and all teams must kick in the written order.

 - All players get a spot in the kicking order.

 - Teams may not bat 3 men in a row.
 If the ratio of men and women does not readily permit this please see our kicking templates for further assistance.

 - A player arriving late to the game may be added to the end of the lineup only if it doesn't cause three men to kick in a row.
 If it will cause 3 men to kick in a row, insert the player into the last spot on the lineup that works with our line-up rule.

-- If a player is ejected, injured, or becomes ill and cannot continue the lineup will continue in the same formation unless minor adjustments are needed to maintain the proper gender rules.
-The missing player will not incur an out when their spot in the line-up is reached.
+- If a player is injured or becomes ill and cannot continue the lineup will continue in the same formation unless minor adjustments are needed to maintain the proper gender rules.
+The injured and/or sick player will not incur an out when their spot in the line-up is reached.

 - These rules will only be enforced if the offending team has scored any runs prior to the illegal lineup being caught.
 If no runs have been scored the lineup can be corrected and play will resume without restarting the game.